 The department also offers M.S. degrees in Clinical Mental Health Counseling and Experimental Psychology and houses the Center for Cross-Cultural Research.
 Coordination with these programs greatly enhances the experience of students in the School Counseling Program.

-If you already hold a master’s degree in counseling and seek a school counseling certificate, WWU does not offer a “certification-only” program.
-Please contact the OSPI for eligible programs.
+If you already hold a master’s degree in counseling and seek a school counseling certificate, Western does not offer a “certification-only” program.
+Please contact the Office of Superintendent of Public Instruction (OSPI) for eligible programs.

-- To prepare professional counselors who demonstrate the knowledge and skills described in the CACREP core and specialty standards.
+- Demonstrate the knowledge and skills outlined in the CACREP Basic and Specialty Standards.

-- To prepare professional counselors who think critically about professional issues and who engage in ethical and reflective practice.
+- Think critically about professional issues and engage in ethical, reflective decision-making.

 - Advocate for equity and social justice and demonstrate self-awareness in developing multicultural competence.